asarelcastellanos/BLOCKTALK/README.md

 **Server:** Firebase (FireStore & Storage)

+## Want the base this was built on?

+You can access the [base](https://github.com/asarelcastellanos/BLOCKTALK/tree/base) that this Snap Mini was built on top of.

 ## Additinal Files

 In order for this app to run you will need a `fireabse.js` file that should look something like this: